-The Mayo Clinic Health System in Southwest Minnesota CHNA process was conducted in partnership with regional county public health organizations.
+The MCHS in Southwest Minnesota CHNA process was conducted in partnership with regional county public health organizations.
 A systematic process was followed to evaluate the health needs of our communities and determine health priorities.

-The primary quantitative input into the assessment and prioritization process was the Southern Minnesota Needs Assessment report.
-This report was created by Joe Visker, PhD, Minnesota State University-Mankato, in partnership with the regional public health departments and MCHS.
+The primary quantitative input for the assessment and prioritization process was the Southern Minnesota Needs Assessment report.
+This report was created by Joe Visker, PhD, Minnesota State University, Mankato, in partnership with the regional departments of public health and MCHS.
 This report includes analysis of existing data gathered from a variety of sources, such as census data, government reports, health department statistics and school surveys.

-The primary qualitative input into the process was the collection of community input at community events and activities, as well as a variety of community stakeholder conversation sessions.
-Community event/activity input was gathered at 35 events in the region where participants could select the top-two health concerns affecting themselves and/or their families.
+The primary qualitative input for the assessment and prioritization process was the collection of community response at community events and activities, as well as a variety of community stakeholder conversation sessions during the prioritization process.
+Community event/activity input was gathered at 35 events in the region; participants could select the top two health concerns affecting themselves and/or their families.
 Events/activities with typically underserved populations were targeted.
-Over 2,800 participants shared their input.
+Over 2,800 participants shared their insights as part of the community input gathering.
 In addition, community conversations were held with stakeholders from local government and nonprofit leaders.